Nothing More of this Land: Community, Power, and the Search for Indigenous Identity

 About the Author

 Joseph Lee is an Aquinnah Wampanoag writer who teaches creative writing at Mercy University in Dobbs Ferry, NY.
-His work has been published in The Guardian, BuzzFeed News, Vox, winning multiple awards from the Indigenous Journalists Association and a Senior Indigenous Affairs Fellowship at Grist.
+His work has been published in The Guardian, BuzzFeed News, and Vox, winning multiple awards from the Indigenous Journalists Association and a Senior Indigenous Affairs Fellowship at Grist.

 Purchase the book